 We are looking for candidates with: strong research and writing skills; basic familiarity with Google Sheets or Excel; the ability to creatively solve problems and take initiative; and awareness of environmental issues faced by corporations.

-This intern will work with both the Transportation and the Oil & Gas Program at Ceres.
+This intern will work with both the Transportation and the Oil & Gas teams at Ceres.

 Ceres is working with companies, investors, water providers, policymakers, environmental organizations and other stakeholders to improve water management and increase reporting on water issues that pose risks to businesses, communities and the environment.